-As an iPod Classic owner, I’ve got pretty used to downloading new versions of iTunes over the past few months which don’t seem to offer any new features, but iTunes 8 promised something new, so I was looking forward to giving it a go.
+As an iPod Classic owner, I’ve got quite used to having to download new versions of iTunes over the past few months which don’t seem to offer any new features, but iTunes 8 promised something new, so I was looking forward to giving it a go.

 Here, it takes up the whole right quarter of the screen but it’s essentially the same deal as the mini-store.
 It suggests tracks you might like to purchase based on what you’re currently playing.
 This is all dandy and fine, but nothing new.
 That said, “buy with 1 click” seems to be switched on by default here.
 The only thing I can say about 1 click, is never sit in front of it when you’ve come back from the pub.
 I still have the first season of Diff’rent Strokes on my iPod and I have no idea why!